anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/marketing-mix-modelling-overview.md

 * **A Foundation for UMM:** Establish the essential, top-down source of truth required to build a complete Unified Marketing Measurement practice.

 <br />

-## Next Steps

-This overview provides a non-technical introduction to the principles behind Lifesight's Causal MMM.

 > 👍  Want to learn more?
 >